SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

                 1. Click Done
         1. The documentation should look something like:
             ![asyncapi_doc2](img/EventDoc.png)
+        1. Add "Update event docs" in the Revision Comments section
         1. Click _Save_

 ### Update Documentation of _ProcessPayment_ Application